 It is a pleasant drive with several cool stops along it, including the peculiar Quercia delle Checche (a stunning oak tree on the side of the road), and crete senesi, the ocher and golden hills typical of this area.

 The drive in la lucciola reserve connects SP53 with Chianciano Terme and is another lovely stretch of road that climbs up a hill covered in beautiful forests.

 Along this drive, you find the beautiful estate of La Foce and also the lovely restaurant ‘Dopolavoro La Foce’, delightful for a culinary stop!

 The chapel of Vitaleta

-The Chapel of VItaleta is a small church perched on top of a hill between San Quirico and Pienza.
+The Chapel of Vitaleta is a small church perched on the hills between San Quirico and Pienza.

 The chapel is one of the most photographed spots in this area and it so quintessentially Tuscan to have risen to be almost a symbol of the Tuscan landscape.